opengisch/QField-docs/documentation/how-to/gnss.en.md

 | Orthometric from device    | Z orthometric device value| Z orthometric device value           | Z orthometric device value | Altitude: xxx.xxxx m (ortho.) |
 | USER_Shift_Grid.GTX <br> [vertical grid shift](#altitude-correction-vertical-grid-shift)        | Z shiftgrid value         | Z ellipsoidal device value           | Z shiftgrid value          | Altitude: xxx.xxxx m (grid) |

-### Vertex logger
+## Vertex logger

 It is possible to setup a log layer of the collected vertices.
-This allows to keep track of meta data for each vertex like GNSS quality attributes and more.
-To set this up, a point layer can be added to the project and attributes configured to store this information.
+This allows you to keep track of meta data of each vertex such as GNSS quality attributes and more.

+1. Add a point layer to your project and configure your attribute form with the according expressions.

 ![](../assets/images/vertex_log1.png){width="600px"}

+2. Direct to *QFieldSync > Project Properties*
-Then you should assign the role *digitizing logger* to a point layer.
+3. Assign the role *digitizing logger* to your point layer.

-Go to *QFieldSync > Project Properties*

 ![](../assets/images/vertex_log2.png){width="600px"}

-To be most effective, the layer attributes should have default values that relies on the positioning variables enumerated above.